The Hare and the Hedgehog

 In a theatrical journey we travel to twelve of these islands, to far off sites and settings of history and stories.
 Twelve mini dramas present twelve strange, comical and unusual stories about far-off people and rare animals: a treasure hunter, a bird watcher, a Morna singer, the French emperor Napoleon, a polar explorer, a feminist aviation pioneer, an extinct sea cow.

-The realization of this production was supported by Ingenieurbüro Susann Schwarzenau.
+The realisation of this production was supported by Ingenieurbüro Susann Schwarzenau.

 Performance rights: Copyright © 2009 by mareverlag, Hamburg